Abhishek7574/Store_Analysis_and_sales_forecasting/README.md

 - **Sales Dashboard:** Within this section, you will find two sheets - one dedicated to the interactive dashboard and the other to the forecasting report.

-## Data Source
-The Superstore Sales Data used in this project can be accessed [here](https://drive.google.com/drive/folders/1t_r26xUjm5ZyEFFOF3AD1BmOvUgQaxd1?usp=sharing).

-## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the code and visuals as long as the original license terms are maintained.

----

 Enjoy exploring the Power BI Sales Insights and Forecasting Dashboard!
 If you have questions or feedback, feel free to contact me.